avirtopeanu-ionos/ionosctl/docs/subcommands/autoscaling-server-get.md

 ---
-description: Get a Server from an Autoscaling Group
+description: Get a Server from a VM Autoscaling Group
 ---

 # AutoscalingServerGet